Module 4 - Arrays

 splice():

-The splice() method can add, remove, or replace elements in an array.
+The splice() method in JavaScript allows you to add, remove, or replace elements in an array.
+It modifies the original array and can perform various operations depending on the parameters.

 This section provides an in-depth understanding of methods for modifying arrays in JavaScript, including adding, removing, and modifying elements, as well as best practices for using each method.
 It's essential for efficiently manipulating array data in your JavaScript programs.